College softball coaches decry treatment by NCAA: ‘What’s lower than an afterthought?’

 The public protests were a model taken directly out of women’s basketball’s playbook, top volleyball coaches said, and with an eye towards the NCAA’s outside investigation.

-“There’s an open window right now that gives us a seat at the table, which women’s volleyball hasn’t had,” said Mary Wise, the head women’s volleyball coach at the University of Florida.
+“There’s an open window right now that gives us a seat at the table, which women’s volleyball hasn’t had,” said Mary Wise, the head coach at the University of Florida.

 After the controversy played out on Twitter, Wise said she got a call the following morning from a top SEC official, who asked for her input on gender equity issues and what the NCAA could do to improve the tournament.